 Before the end of the second year of graduate work after admission into the Horticulture doctoral program or soon after the majority of course requirements have been fulfilled, students should complete the preliminary examination.
-In Horticulture, this examination involves both written and oral portions and follows guidelines established by the Graduate School in the Graduate School Policies and Procedures Manual.
-The written examination is administered by the student's Major Advisor.
-The written exam consists of questions submitted by all members of the student's Faculty Advisory Committee, including the Major Advisor.
-The examining committee for the oral portion of the preliminary exam is made up of the student's Faculty Advisory Committee and any other Graduate Faculty in Horticulture.
+In Horticulture, this examination involves both a program-required written examination and a Graduate School-required oral examination, which follows guidelines established by the Graduate School in the Graduate School Policies and Procedures Manual.
+The written examination, administered by the student's Major Advisor, generally consists of separate examinations from each member of the student's Advisory Committee, including the Major Advisor.
+The conditions for each set of written exams (i.e., what external resources are permitted, the length of the exam, etc.) are determined by the individual Advisory Committee member and may differ among the committee members (see below).
+The oral examination follows the written portion of the preliminary exam.
+"There is no time limit for either the written or oral portions of the examination, but all aspects of the examination must be completed within 30 days from the beginning."
+(WSU Graduate School Policies & Procedures Manual 2014-2015, p.
+76).
+The examining committee for the oral examination is made up of the student's Faculty Advisory Committee and may include other Graduate Faculty in Horticulture.

-The student is responsible for scheduling the preliminary examination.
-It should be scheduled using the Preliminary Examination Scheduling Form, but only after the Program of Study has been approved and a substantial portion of the required coursework has been completed, and when the student and their Major Advisor believe the student is prepared for the exam.
+The student is responsible for scheduling both the written and oral parts of the preliminary examination.
+The oral exam should be scheduled through the Graduate School using the Preliminary Examination Scheduling Form (or Interim Examination Scheduling Form for Preliminary Exams-for extenuating circumstances only), but only: 1) after the Program of Study has been approved, 2) after all or a substantial portion of the required coursework has been completed, and 3) when the student and their Major Advisor think the student is prepared for the exam.
 The student must be registered for a minimum of 2 hours of Hort 800 as a regular graduate student at the beginning of the semester or summer session in which the exam is to be taken, and have at least a cumulative 3.0 GPA and a 3.0 GPA or higher on the program courses already taken before the exam may be scheduled.
-Students will be allowed up to 30 calendar days from the start of the first written exam questions until the completion of the oral exam.
-Students should work with their Major Advisor to determine the complete schedule for all written and oral portions of the exam before beginning any portion of the exam.
+Students will be allowed up to 30 calendar days from the end of the written examination until the completion of the oral examination.
+Students should work with their Major Advisor to determine the complete schedule for both the written and oral portions of the exam before beginning any portion of the exam.

 Examination questions include, but are not limited to, topics covered in the coursework outlined in the student's Program of Study and coursework prerequisites to the required coursework.
 Successful completion of the coursework outlined in the Program of Study does not guarantee successful passage of the written or oral examinations.
-Unsatisfactory performance by a student on the written portion of the preliminary exam may postpone taking the oral exam and/or affect the decision of individual Faculty Advisory Committee members regarding satisfactory or unsatisfactory completion of the entire preliminary exam.
+Unsatisfactory performance by a student on the written portion of the preliminary exam may result in postponement of the oral exam and/or affect the decision of individual Faculty Advisory Committee members regarding satisfactory or unsatisfactory completion of the entire preliminary exam.